Study Spaces Guidelines

 - Allowed group size is determined by the library where the room is located.

-- Germantown and Rockville group study rooms require three to six students.
+- Germantown and Rockville group study rooms require a minimum of three students and can hold up to six students.

-- ECEC and Takoma Park/Silver Spring group study rooms require two to four students.
+- With the exception of room 237, Takoma Park/Silver Spring group study rooms require

 LOCATIONS AND EQUIPMENT